arnsteio/OpenSCAD-workshop-2018-02/04-functions.md

 angle(clip_length, clip_width, clip_height, clip_angle);
 ~~~

 We can now reuse the code to make the cutout.
+We make a "build module" to call our original module twice, with different measurements.
-We make parts of the design transparent by putting a "%" in front of what we want to look through:
+Again, we'll make parts of the design transparent by putting a "%" in front of parts we want to be transparent:

 ~~~
 /* [Global] */